scoopex/apache_logpipe/README.md

 DONE:
 -----

+- Make logfile implementation threadsafe
+  (this is not neccessary in general, but interesting from academic view)
 - Maintain a "current" link for the logfile
 - Add a signal handler which closes logfile and output statistics
 - Implement ansynchronous statistics calculation